This lobster pasta salad takes everything wonderful about a Maritime lobster roll and turns it into a cold salad perfect for entertaining.

 This time coming home is very different and the most special.
 My little sister just had her first baby.
 While I’m not maternal and revealed my decision not to have children on my 35th birthday, I’m so excited to be the best aunt ever.

-Lobster pasta salad – inspired by the East Coast lobster roll.
+This lobster pasta salad recipe is inspired by the iconic lobster roll.

 Lobster seems decadent but complicated yet it doesn’t need to be, when using lobster in a recipe you have a few options.